Back to comparisons

 Choose VidNotes if

-VidNotes is best for students, researchers, and content consumers who work with existing video content from YouTube, social media, or local recordings and want deep AI analysis including flashcards, structured summaries, and interactive AI chat.
-It costs less and provides more AI features for knowledge extraction workflows.
+VidNotes fits students, researchers, and content consumers who work with existing video from YouTube, social media, or local recordings and want deep AI analysis with flashcards, structured summaries, and interactive AI chat.
+It costs less and gives you more AI features for knowledge extraction.

 Choose ScreenApp if

-ScreenApp is best for professionals who need to record their screen, meetings, or presentations and get automatic transcription and notes from those recordings.
+ScreenApp fits professionals who need to record their screen, meetings, or presentations and get automatic transcription and notes from those recordings.
 If your workflow starts with capturing content rather than importing it, ScreenApp's recording-first approach is a natural fit.

 The verdict

 Both tools offer transcription and AI notes, but VidNotes goes deeper on AI analysis for less money.
-VidNotes' flashcard generation, structured action items, and cited AI chat are features ScreenApp lacks.
-ScreenApp's screen recording capability is something VidNotes does not replicate.
-If you primarily consume and analyze existing video content, VidNotes is the stronger choice.
+Flashcard generation, structured action items, and cited AI chat are features ScreenApp doesn't have.
+ScreenApp's screen recording is something VidNotes doesn't replicate.
+If you mainly consume and analyze existing video, VidNotes is the stronger choice.
 If you need to capture and transcribe your own screen or meetings, ScreenApp's recording tools fill that gap.

 Deeper analysis

-The pricing comparison favors VidNotes.
+Pricing favors VidNotes.
 ScreenApp's Growth plan at $19 per month is nearly double VidNotes' $9.99 per month, and ScreenApp's Business plan at $34 per month is more than triple.
-ScreenApp does offer a free tier, but it comes with limited AI credits and basic features.
-VidNotes' annual plan at $49.99 ($4.17/mo) delivers AI summaries, flashcards, action items, and chat for less than ScreenApp's free-to-paid upgrade cost.
-For users who do not need screen recording, VidNotes is the more cost-effective choice.
+ScreenApp does have a free tier, but with limited AI credits and basic features.
+VidNotes' annual plan at $49.99 ($4.17/mo) gives you AI summaries, flashcards, action items, and chat for less than ScreenApp's free-to-paid upgrade.
+If you don't need screen recording, VidNotes is the more cost-effective pick.

-AI feature depth differentiates VidNotes.
-Both tools offer transcription and basic AI summaries.
-VidNotes adds auto-generated flashcard decks for spaced repetition study, structured action items extracted from video content, and an AI chat interface that answers questions with citations pointing to specific timestamps.
-These features are particularly valuable for students reviewing lectures, researchers analyzing interviews, and professionals extracting insights from presentations.
-ScreenApp's AI features focus more on meeting notes and recording management.
+AI depth is what sets VidNotes apart.
+Both tools handle transcription and basic AI summaries.
+VidNotes adds auto-generated flashcard decks for spaced repetition study, structured action items pulled from the content, and an AI chat that answers questions with citations to specific timestamps.
+These are especially valuable for students reviewing lectures, researchers picking apart interviews, and professionals mining presentations for insights.
+ScreenApp's AI features lean more toward meeting notes and recording management.

-Platform coverage differs meaningfully.
-VidNotes offers a native iOS app, a full web app, and a Chrome extension, with Android coming soon.
+Platform coverage differs in real ways.
+VidNotes has a native iOS app, a full web app, and a Chrome extension, with Android on Google Play.
 ScreenApp is web-based with a Chrome extension focused on screen capture.
-The lack of a native mobile app means ScreenApp users cannot transcribe or review content on the go.
-VidNotes' iOS app lets you import and transcribe videos from your camera roll, YouTube, or social media anywhere you have your phone.
-For mobile-first users, this is a decisive advantage.
+No native mobile app means ScreenApp users can't transcribe or review on the go.
+The VidNotes iOS app lets you import and transcribe from your camera roll, YouTube, or social media anywhere you have your phone.
+For mobile-first users, that's a decisive edge.

 Try VidNotes free